wilsonmar/wilsonmar.github.io/_posts/2016-03-29-aws-onboarding.md

 Covered here are instructions on how to install and use AWS CLI automation, smart phone apps, and 3rd party tools used by pros.

+<a name="KPI"></a>

+## KPI for Onboarding

+A1.
+What is the total max/average hours an end-user needs to spend between receiving instructions to being completely productive on AWS?

+B1.
+What is the total max/average hours of effort by Administrators to get an AWS account ready for use by an end-user?

+The above is a subset of:

+A. What is the total max/average hours an <strong>end-user</strong> needs to spend between receiving a laptop to being completely productive (create and file a Git PR)?

+B. What is the total max/average hours of effort by <strong>Administrators</strong> to get accounts and a laptop ready for receipt by a new employee?

+## Prep Steps

+Here are the steps to get ready to use AWS:

 <hr />

 ## Console GUI, CLI, API, Mobile